mpkuczer/mkchess/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 3.03

-* System dependencies
+* System dependencies:

-* Configuration

-* Database creation
+- Postgres 12.11

-* Database initialization
+* Configuration:
+- `bundle install` to install gems
+- `rake db:setup` to create, migrate and seed the database.

 * How to run the test suite